Medically Reviewed by M Thiviya, R.N.

 For those who do not smoke, do not start.
 For those who do, take the first step towards quitting today with these tips and support.

 Research has shown that processed and red meat, meat cooked at high temperatures and alcohol may increase our risk of colon cancer – due to the bacterial growth from the red meat which generates carcinogens, while consumption of fruits, vegetables and dietary fibre can reduce our risk.
 A fibre-rich diet helps to increase the volume of stools which dilutes any carcinogenic substances in the intestines.
 Furthermore, dietary fibre promotes healthy and normal cell divisions in the colon.

 Make sure to eat your greens to keep colon cancer at bay!

 Preventing Colon Cancer

-Regular screenings can help with early detection of polyps and colon cancer.
+Regular screenings can help with the early detection of polyps and colon cancer.
 There are several tests that are used to screen for colon cancer:

 Faecal Immunochemical Test (FIT)